Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

   var mValueOne = "Gauthy"
   var mValueTwo = "World"

-  print("Welcome to $mValueOne $mValueTwo") // TODO - This is String Interpolation }
+  print("Welcome to $mValueOne $mValueTwo and the Length is ${mValueOne.length}") // TODO - This is String Interpolation }
 ```